Kowloon Walled City: Literature

-Films

-Many authors, filmmakers, game designers, and visual artists have used the walled city to convey a sense of oppressive urbanisation or unfettered criminality.
-In literature, Robert Ludlum's novel The Bourne Supremacy uses the walled city as one of its settings.
-The city appears as a virtual reality environment (described by Steven Poole as an "oasis of political and creative freedom") in William Gibson's Bridge trilogy, and as a contrast with Singapore in his Wired article "Disneyland with the Death Penalty".
-In the manga Crying Freeman, the titular character's wife travels to the walled city to master her swordsmanship and control a cursed sword.
-The manga Blood+: Kowloon Nights uses the walled city as the setting for a series of murders.
-The walled city finds an extensive mention in Doctor Robin Cook's 1991 novel Vital Signs.
-The filth, squalor and the crime-oriented nature of the area is described vividly when the characters Marissa and Tristan Williams pass by the back-lanes.
-The later part of episode 3 and episode 4 of the anime Street Fighter II V are set in the Kowloon Walled City, depicted as a dark and lawless area where Ryu, Ken and Chun-Li have to fight for their lives at every turn, being rescued by the police once they reach the walled city's limits.
+Robert Ludlum's novel The Bourne Supremacy uses the walled city as one of its settings.
+The city appears as a virtual reality environment (described by Steven Poole as an "oasis of political and creative freedom") in William Gibson's Bridge trilogy, and as a favourable contrast with Singapore in his Wired article "Disneyland with the Death Penalty".

+Chloe Gong's 2023 adult fantasy novel Immortal Longings draws inspiration from the walled city for its setting.

+Films and television

 The 1982 Shaw Brothers film Brothers from the Walled City is set in Kowloon Walled City.
 The 1984 gangster film Long Arm of the Law features the walled city as a refuge for gang members before they are gunned down by police.
 In the 1988 film Bloodsport, starring Jean-Claude Van Damme, the walled city is the setting for a martial arts tournament.
 The 1992 non-narrative film Baraka features several highly detailed shots of the walled city shortly before its demolition.
 The 1993 film Crime Story starring Jackie Chan was partly filmed in the deserted walled city, and includes real scenes of building explosions.

 A walled neighbourhood called the Narrows in the 2005 film Batman Begins was inspired by the walled city.
 The 2006 Hong Kong horror film Re-cycle features a decrepit, nightmarish version of the walled city, complete with tortured souls from which the protagonist must flee.
 The 2016 TVB martial arts drama A Fist Within Four Walls takes place in the triad-ridden walled city in the early 1960s.
+The 2024 Hong Kong action crime film Twilight of the Warriors: Walled In, an adaptation of the manhua City of Darkness by Andy Seto, sets its location and plot premise in Kowloon Walled City during the 1980s.
+In The Legend of Korra, it served as the aesthetic basis for representing the Lower Ring of Ba Sing Se.